z-wenlin/gpdb/gpdb-doc/markdown/utility_guide/admin_utilities/pgbouncer-ini.md

     Default: empty

 disable\_pqexec
-:   Disable Simple Query protocol \(PQexec\).
+:   Deactivate Simple Query protocol \(PQexec\).
 Unlike Extended Query protocol, Simple Query protocol allows multiple queries in one packet, which allows some classes of SQL-injection attacks.
-Disabling it can improve security.
+Deactivating it can improve security.
 This means that only clients that exclusively use Extended Query protocol will work.

     Default: 0